 It’s 11.50am and, while walking downhill, the ground beneath his feet begins shaking violently, his body now a feather in a windstorm.
 Dawa is able to throw himself behind a boulder only moments before an avalanche of white flies down from Everest’s daughter.
 It covers the landscape, taking the breath of life out of everything that has been standing in its destructive path, including seven people from his expedition.

-“I’ve never cried about it,” he confesses, our meeting more than two years since the 7.8 magnitude ‘Gorkha’ earthquake hit Nepal.
+It’s been over two years since the 7.8 magnitude ‘Gorkha’ earthquake hit Nepal.

 It was a devastating disaster that had a profound impact on the country and its people.
 It killed nearly 9,000 people and injured more than 21,000, with many still missing.